CicadaKim/cicadakim.github.io/_includes/portfolio.md

 ##### Introduction
 - Mobile One-Button Shooting Game
-- Defence the planet against the giant plant that suddenly grew up on the middle of the planet
+- Defend the planet against the giant plant that suddenly grew up on the middle of the planet

 - Player's character automatically fire bullets to the enemy
 - Player's character automatically move around the planet